Mark Williams (politician): Political career

 Williams sat on the Welsh Affairs Select Committee between 2005 and 2017, and held various shadow ministerial roles in the 2005–2010 Parliament.
 He called for Saint David's Day to be made a public holiday in Wales.
 He proposed a private member's bill with the backing of a leading charity to update child protection legislation.
 It would amend the Children and Young Persons Act 1933, because this only covers physical harm, and not psychological neglect.
 The bill is backed by Action for Children.

 Williams was defeated in the 2017 general election by Ben Lake of Plaid Cymru, whose majority of 104 made the seat one of the most marginal in the country.
 The result left the Liberal Democrat Party without an MP in Wales, a situation which had not existed since the founding of the Liberal Party in 1859.
 He resigned as leader of the Welsh Liberal Democrats shortly after his defeat.

 Williams unsuccessfully re-contested Ceredigion in the next general election, falling to third place behind Plaid Cymru and the Conservatives.
 Following this, he paid tribute to Lake, and then subsequently announced that he would not stand for parliament again.

 In December 2022 Williams was among 32 individuals and entities banned from entering Iran by the Iranian Ministry of Foreign Affairs for views which the Iranian regime claim “promote terrorism and violence”.
 Responding to this Williams said: “I have always been steadfast in my support for a free and democratic Iran...The campaign for justice in Iran will go on regardless of any sanctions by the Iranian regime."

+In May 2023, he was reselected to stand in Ceredigion Preseli at the 2024 general election.